Radhika03052/blood_group_identification/README.md

 # blood_group_identification
+The process of blood group identification using blood cell images.
+It eliminates manual testing errors, ensures faster results.
+Users upload images of blood cells to the app, and the system analyzes these images to identify the blood group, displaying results along with annotated visuals.
+The Blood Identification Web App is an innovative tool designed to streamline and enhance the process of identifying blood types.

-7. How to save an image using opencv
+How to save an image using opencv

     -> imwrite()